 Is this the same as a balance sheet?

-No. we get questioned this a lot.
-A balance sheet is a part of financial statement and so must be accurate, current and show the exact position of the company’s finances.
+No. A balance sheet is a part of financial statement and so must be accurate, current and show the exact position of the company’s finances.
 This contrasts to the SOFA which provides information on assets and liabilities but with estimated figures which are available at the time of making.

 For more information, call us today on 0800 970 0539.
 Us at KSA Group, can advise you on understanding and creating this document as well as assisting creditors with reviewing and reacting to the documented figures.